knispeja/knispeja.github.io/agronautblog.md

 * completed
 * completed with all flowers collected
 * completed with bonus goal met
-* completed with secret level unlocked)
+* completed with both the bonus goal met and all flowers collected

 ![agronaut world map](resources/blog/agronaut/agronaut-worldmap.gif)